Minimal depth $K$-types for wild double covers and Shimura correspondences: Hecke algebras

 Before we begin the proof we will set up some preliminary results.
 We focus on the case of $\alpha=\af$.
 The case of $\alpha\in\Delta$ can be proved similarly.
 We omit these details because Proposition \ref{affSupp_H} also follows directly from the finite Shimura correspondence.
 Alternatively, since we know that the $\It$-module $\sigma$ extends to a $\Kt$-module, we may apply the method of \cite{Takeda_Wood} to prove Proposition \ref{affSupp_H} for $\alpha\in\Delta$.

 It will be convenient to have a slightly different model for the representation $\sigma_{2}$.
 Let

 be the $\It_2$-module constructed by parahoric induction, where $\tau$ is the representation $\Tt_{0}$.
 Here, the superscript $p$ is for ``profinite" as opposed to ``finite".
 (Recall that $\sigma_{2}$ was first defined as a representation of the {\it finite} group $\Ift_{2}$ via the finite group version of parahoric induction and then inflated to the {\it profinite} group $\It_2$.
 Here, $\sigma_2^p$ is defined by the profinite version of parahoric induction.)
-But this is indeed another model of $\sigma_2$.
+But this is another model of $\sigma_2$.
+Namely, we have

 \begin{Lem} As $\It_2$-modules

 \end{Lem} \begin{proof} This is a consequence of the following identity in $\sigma_{2}^{p}$

 where $w\in\tau$.
 The main input needed for this identity is Proposition \ref{P:SplitNormIm} \eqref{Gam2eSplitNorm}. \end{proof}